St Augustine grass (Stenotaphrum secundatum) is a fast growing, widely-adapted, warm season grass.

 Also during the “growing” summer months, apply 1/2 to 1 lb of nitrogen per 1,000 square feet.
 However, because of the rapid growth during this time of the year, I like to split the application in half.

-Apply the first application around mid-June and follow with the second application around the beginning of August.
+Apply the first application around mid-June and the second application around the beginning of August.

-Remember: DO NOT apply more than 3 lbs of nitrogen per thousand square feet per year.
+Remember: DO NOT apply more than 3 lbs per thousand square feet per year.

 Lawn in sandy soils will need more frequent watering.
 When watering lawns in clay soils, remember the soil “accepts” the water slowly.